top of page

 Whimsical Pipe Cleaner Choker

-This whimsical purple pipe cleaner choker necklace speaks to me of clownin' around in fuzzy ridiculousness on 12th night a couple of years back.
+This whimsical purple pipe cleaner choker necklace speaks to me of clownin' around in fuzzy ridiculousness on 12th night a few years back.
 Purple is my lifelong "most favoritest color".
 It's magic and silly and has the same energy as a spontaneous giggle.
 It's versatile too.
 When meditating on it, it heals and since creating IS my meditation, I use it a lot, as you may have noticed.
 Wink.
 This big ridiculous necklace is one of those wearable art accessories that determines everything else you'll wear, including shoes.
 I love to twirl and whirl, when I dance, swim, doodle, AND... when playing with wire.
-Each whirling pipe cleaner on this pipin' hot statement necklace ends with a shiny purple Mardi Grass Bead.
+Each whirling pipe cleaner on this pipin' hot statement necklace ends with a shiny purple Mardi Gras Bead.
 Most are small, but I used a few gigantic raspberry-colored beads - for added gaudy sparkle.
 It ties around the neck with raspberry satin ribbons at the back, from where a lovely cascade of even more Mardi Gras beads, dangle.
 It pairs nicely with a few of my upcycled skirts.

 Purple Frenzy Whimsical Pipe Cleaner Choker